spacelift-io/user-documentation/docs/concepts/resources/README.md

 ## Stack-level resources

 This screen shows you the stack-level resources view.
-By default, resources are shown on the list.
+By default, resources are grouped to help you understand the structure of each of your infrastructure projects.

 ![](<../../assets/screenshots/stack-by-stack.png>)

 Resources can be grouped by provider and type.
-Let's group one of our small stacks by provider:
+Let's group by provider:

 ![](<../../assets/screenshots/stack-by-provider.png>)